 The SEAL training program is designed to teach leadership skills while underway.
 SEAL is designed to “jump start” the junior leaders of new Ships and to fine tune leaders of experienced ships.
-It is a physically and mentally demanding, and remarkably rewarding hands-on leadership experience.
+It is a demanding and remarkably rewarding hands-on leadership experience.
 New and experienced Sea Scouts will succeed at SEAL so long as they are willing to learn and work hard at preparation.

 National Youth Leadership Training (NYLT)

-Learn about the various Scholarship & Academic Opportunities available from our partners.
+Learn about the various technical training classes available from available from our partners.